aneeshgupta28/GPT2-LSTM/README.md

 # GPT2-LSTM
-Implemented GP2 from scratch using Pytorch along with LSTM
+Implemented GPT2 and LSTM from scratch using PyTorch and evaluated the models on a cooking recipe dataset.